Table of Contents

 2. Incorrect Invoice Formats

-Your GST invoice is more than just a bill — it’s an official tax document that serves as proof of supply.
-However, many small businesses make mistakes like:
+Your GST invoice is prior to just a bill — it’s an official tax document that serves as proof of deliver.
+However, many small corporations make errors like:

 Such errors can lead to rejected invoices, loss of ITC for customers, and even penalties during audits.